OCA/operating-unit/account_operating_unit/README.rst

 be self-balanced, and then indicate a self-balancing clearing account.

 * Create an account for "Inter-OU Clearing" of type Regular.

 * Go to *Settings / Companies / Companies* and Set the "Operating Units are self-balanced" checkbox.

   Then Set the "Inter-OU Clearing"  account in "Inter-Operating Unit clearing account" field.

 * Assign Operating Unit in Accounts.

 Usage
 =====

-* Add the Operating Unit to invoices
+* Add the Operating Unit to invoices.

 * Add the Default Operating Unit to account move.
-Then all move lines will by default adopt this Operating Unit
+Then all move lines will by default adopt this Operating Unit.

 * Add Operating Units to the move lines.

   If they differ across lines of the same move, and the OU's are self-balanced, then additional move lines will be created so as to make the move self-balanced from OU perspective.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot